 You will need heat transfer adhesive for it to adhere securely and last.
 Iron-on ones do generally not adhere appropriately without the help of a specialized glue.

 The best way to get them sewn on a vest is to take it to a professional tailor or seamstress.
-They will be able to measure correctly, place it in the right spot, and sew it with a tight stitches that will last.
+They will be able to measure it correctly, place it in the right spot, and sew it with tight stitches that will last.

 Can you glue patches to leather?